mrtrq/mrtrq/README.md

 # Hi there, I'm Tarreq! 👋

 Welcome to my corner of the internet!
 I have completed my Bachelor's degree program in Computer Science from the University of Indonesia.
-Other than code, you can find me photographing and stargazing.
+Other than code, you will find me photographing and stargazing.

 ---